Particular/docs.particular.net/transports/msmq/transportconfig_enablejournaling_msmqtransport_[1,).partial.md

 snippet: enable-journaling

-WARNING: This setting should be used ONLY when debugging as it can potentially use up the MSMQ storage quota based on the message volume.
+WARNING: This setting can potentially use up the MSMQ storage quota based on the message volume.